nikeipt/nicngoh/_posts/2016-10-07-content-is-king.md

 A little memo about the violin the man is playing: The Gibson ex Huberman Stradivarius.
 Handcrafted by Antonio Stradivari during the instrument makers golden era, the violin is one of a handful that have survived from the 1700 period.
 Stradivari was such a master of his craft that even to this day his acoustics can't be replicated by modern makers.

-You've got one of the world's best violinist playing one of the world's best violins playing the one of the most beautiful pieces ever written.
 Beginning with Bach's Chaconne, it's a piece that was described as a celebration of the breadth of human possibility.
+You've got one of the world's best violinist playing one of the world's best violins playing one of the most beautiful pieces ever written.
 As far as content goes, you've got proverbial gold.
 The context however dictates how much attention we can give it.
-It's 7:51am outside a metro station.
+It's 7:51 am outside a metro station.
 People are rushing to work and bringing phones to their mouths "Talk to me!".
+Against such overwhelming surroundings our content fails to grab the attention of our audience.

 The relentless bombarding of advertising and social media adverts have created a battlefield for the currency of choice: Attention.